Graduate Programs

 Your plan of study:

-Once admitted to the Master of Science in Education: Educational Technology program, you will work with an advisor to plan the courses you will take and how you will complete the academic requirements of the program.
+Once admitted to the Master of Science in Education: Learning Design & Technology program, you will work with an advisor to plan the courses you will take and how you will complete the academic requirements of the program.
 By filing this Program Plan (PDF form), you have a road map for completing your degree and clarity on what to expect.
-You can also print the course listing if desired.
+Software purchases:

-Students in the MSEd: Educational Technology program will likely need to have access to the Microsoft Office suite (or similar) and may find it useful to purchase additional software used in various courses within the program.
+Students in this program will likely need to have access to the Microsoft Office suite (or similar) and may find it useful to purchase additional software used in various courses within the program.
 Before purchasing any software, we recommend talking with your advisor and/or course instructor to determine if the purchase would be beneficial.
 The link below provides WOU students with information regarding education discounts for various software titles.

 https://wou.edu/ucs/discounts.php